 If the employee can provide hard facts and figures, that's ideal.
 After all, that which gets measured, gets managed.
 These are especially important in comparing employee performance to the most recent check-in, another key step to this part of the discussion.
 Identifying trends in performance not only help the employee find the right focus, it helps managers identify high-potential employees, guide development goals, and isolate areas where they might provide the employee with support.

-Career and Development
+Career progression and development

 Every manager should aspire to be a great career agent for their employees, and the mid-year check-in is a fantastic opportunity to make sure employees feel supported in their career progression.

 Managers can ask the employee questions around what they'd like to be more involved in, what new skills they want to develop, what existing skills they want to use more, or even simply where they want to be one, three, five and ten years from now.
-These discussions show that the manager and organization care about the employee's career, which should in turn lead to greater employee retention.
+These discussions show that the manager and organization care about the employee's career, which should, in turn, lead to greater employee retention.
 After all, great internal talent mobility is one of the most underrated recruiting strategies around!

 If you want to learn more about what makes a great career agent, check out this episode of TalentTalks with Kris Dunn and Tim Sackett.